Logo: Logo design

 Since a logo is the visual entity signifying an organization, logo design is an important area of graphic design.
 A logo is the central element of a complex identification system that must be functionally extended to all communications of an organization.
 Therefore, the design of logos and their incorporation in a visual identity system is one of the most difficult and important areas of graphic design.
 Logos fall into three classifications (which can be combined).
 Ideographs, such as Chase Bank, are completely abstract forms; pictographs are iconic, representational designs; logotypes (or wordmarks) depict the name or company initials.
 These elements can be combined in a set position and relative size in a logo lock-up, so named because elements are "locked" together and should not be broken apart or resized individually.
 Because logos are meant to represent companies' brands or corporate identities and foster their immediate customer recognition, it is counterproductive to frequently redesign logos.

 The logo design profession has substantially increased in numbers over the years since the rise of the Modernist movement in the United States in the 1950s.
-Three designers are widely considered the pioneers of that movement and of logo and corporate identity design: The first is Chermayeff & Geismar, which is the firm responsible for many iconic logos, such as Chase Bank (1964), Mobil Oil (1965), PBS (1984), NBC (1986), National Geographic (2003), and others.
-Due to the simplicity and boldness of their designs, many of their earlier logos are still in use today.
-The firm recently designed logos for the Library of Congress and the fashion brand Armani Exchange.
-Another pioneer of corporate identity design is Paul Rand, who was one of the originators of the Swiss Style of graphic design.
-He designed many posters and corporate identities, including the famous logos for IBM, UPS, and ABC.
-The third pioneer of corporate identity design is Saul Bass.
-Bass was responsible for several recognizable logos in North America, including both the Bell Telephone logo (1969) and successor AT&T Corporation globe (1983).
-Other well-known designs were Continental Airlines (1968), Dixie (1969), and United Way (1972).
-Later, he would produce logos for a number of Japanese companies as well.
+Among the desingners associated with the development of modern logo and corporate identity design including Chermayeff & Geismar, which created logos for Chase Bank (1964), Mobil Oil (1965), PBS (1984), NBC (1986), National Geographic (2003); Paul Rand, who was one of the originators of the Swiss Style of graphic design including the logos for IBM, UPS, and ABC; and Saul Bass, responsible for the Bell Telephone logo (1969) and successor AT&T Corporation globe (1983), as well as Continental Airlines (1968), Dixie (1969), and United Way (1972).

-An important development in the documentation of logo design is the study of French trademarks by historian Edith Amiot and philosopher Jean Louis Azizollah.